R.E.P.O. official header art showing robot scavengers in a haunted industrial facility.

 Final recommendation

-For most readers, the safest order is:
+For most readers, the safest order is still:

 1. Lethal Company